 The goal of Alpha Omega Epsilon is to help young women grow their professional skillset and interpersonal relationships at the University of Tennessee, Knoxville.
 They aim to support each other professionally in our pursuit of careers in science and engineering, both of which women are underrepresented in.
 By forming this supportive sisterhood, they hope to provide a community in which young women can collaborate and bond with each other to build meaningful relationships both academically and socially.

 For more than six decades, SWE has given women engineers a unique place and voice within the engineering industry.
-Our organization is centered around a passion for our members’ success and continues to evolve with the challenges and opportunities reflected in today’s exciting engineering and technology specialties.
+They are centered around a passion for members’ success and continue to evolve with the challenges and opportunities reflected in today’s exciting engineering and technology specialties.

 The Women in Chemical Engineering Community provides AIChE members with a space to assemble and promote women within the chemical engineering and related fields.
 By creating an inclusive environment of support, women and allies of all technical backgrounds in industry, academia, government labs, or those reentering the workforce, can find guidance for leadership development of themselves and others through networking and mentorship opportunities.

 Women in Industrial and Systems Engineering (WISE)

 Women in Industrial and Systems Engineering’s mission is to empower and equip women with the knowledge and resources to achieve their full potential in the engineering field.
 There are many opportunities in the program including mentor programs, professional speakers, resume building, networking, leadership opportunities, and social events.